ydb-platform/ydb/ydb/docs/en/core/integrations/spring-data-jdbc.md

 ```

 Using the `@YdbType` annotation allows you to accurately specify data types supported by {{ ydb-short-name }}, ensuring proper interaction with the database.

+An example of a simple Spring Data JDBC repository can be found at the following [link](https://github.com/ydb-platform/ydb-java-examples/tree/master/jdbc/spring-data-jdbc).